torvalds/linux/Documentation/admin-guide/media/faq.rst

 2. How can I watch TV?

-	Together with the Linux Kernel, the Digital TV developers support some simple utilities which are mainly intended for testing and to demonstrate how the DVB API works.
+	Together with the GNU/Linux Kernel, the Digital TV developers support some simple utilities which are mainly intended for testing and to demonstrate how the DVB API works.
 This is called DVB v5 tools and are grouped together with the ``v4l-utils`` git repository:

 	    https://git.linuxtv.org/v4l-utils.git/

-	You can find more information at the LinuxTV wiki:
+	You can find more information at the GNU/LinuxTV wiki:

 	    https://www.linuxtv.org/wiki/index.php/DVBv5_Tools